dbt-labs/docs.getdbt.com/website/docs/docs/cloud/dbt-cloud-ide/git-commit-signing.md

 <DetailsToggle alt_header="What if my Git provider doesn't support GPG keys?">

-If your Git Provider does not explicitly support the upload of public GPG keys, then commits will still be signed using the private key, but no verification information will be displayed by the provider.
+If your Git Provider does not explicitly support the uploading of public GPG keys, then commits will still be signed using the private key, but no verification information will be displayed by the provider.